Read time 4 minutes

 THUWAL, SAUDI ARABIA, February 15, 2021 – Leading food tech startup Natufia Labs is basing itself at Saudi Arabia’s King Abdullah University of Science and Technology (KAUST).
-The Estonia-founded company has developed the world’s first smart indoor kitchen garden — providing technology to harvest herbs, leafy greens and vegetables at home.
-In-line with its growth, the startup was looking for a place to relocate their research and development (R&D) that combines talent and vision, and KAUST happens to be that place.
+The Estonia-founded company has developed the world’s first smart indoor smart garden — providing technology to harvest herbs, leafy greens and vegetables at home.
+In line with its growth, the startup was looking for a place to relocate their research and development (R&D) that combines talent and vision, and KAUST happens to be that place.
 KAUST is leading a USD $3.5 million investment, awarding USD $2 million to Natufia through their venture capital investment arm — the KAUST Innovation Fund (KIF) — as the startup takes up residency at the KAUST Research and Technology Park (KRTP).

 Natufia Labs has an established customer base in the US, predominantly in California, Florida, Texas, and Europe in Germany, France, the UK, and Italy.
-The Natufia Kitchen Garden is a household product that also answers many chefs’ needs, particularly regarding the difficulty of sourcing sustainable, high-quality products.
+The Natufia Smart Garden is a household product that also answers many chefs’ needs, particularly regarding the difficulty of sourcing sustainable, high-quality products.

 In regions such as Saudi Arabia, difficulty accessing local fresh produce and reducing waste in the food supply chain are increasingly pressing issues.
 Known as the “Nespresso for plants and herbs,” Natufia Labs’ indoor garden was developed in response to these growing challenges of sourcing high-quality, nutrient-rich, fresh produce.
 Natufia Lab’s revolutionary hydroponic home kitchen technology gives homeowners year-round control over what they want to grow — regardless of climate or season — ultimately resulting in reduced food waste.
 The technology also aims to lower environmental impacts by reducing packaging, pollution, food miles and toxins.

 “We are delighted to welcome our latest spin-in partner, Natufia Labs, to the Kingdom and support their expansion in the region – and the world,” said Kevin Cullen, vice president of KAUST Innovation and Economic Development.
 “Spinning-in talented, entrepreneurial, international startups is a priority for KAUST as we continue to enhance the growing innovation ecosystem in the Kingdom and establish KAUST as the Deep-Tech Heart of the Saudi Economy.”